Medical Therapy Associates

 4. What are "Research Chemicals" and why are they in 7-OH products?

 To circumvent bans on 7-OH, manufacturers often reformulate products using "Research Chemicals".
 These are experimental compounds that have never been tested on humans.
-Consuming them carries the risk of sudden organ failure, permanent neurological damage, or unexpected toxic reactions because their safety profiles are completely unknown.
+Consuming them carries the risk of organ failure, neurological damage, or unexpected toxic reactions because their safety profiles are completely unknown.

 6. Does MGM-15 cause permanent damage to organs?